Security Response Waiver (SRW) Requests for Registrars

 Registrar SRW Process

 ICANN org recognizes registrars may be required to take immediate action to prevent or address an incident in some instances due to extraordinary circumstances.
 In such cases, registrars should submit an SRW request as soon as possible so that ICANN org may respond with a retroactive waiver if appropriate.

 There are three phases in the SRW process.

 - Indicate whether action has already been taken.

 - Indicate if action is urgent and the waiver is required prior to taking action.

 - Provide a description of the incident and details on how the registrar plans to respond, or has responded to, the incident.

 - Include the provisions the registrar is requesting to waive.
 This may include, but is not limited to, a temporary waiver for Section 3.9.2 of the RAA, specifically the transaction-based fee.

 - Review of SRW Request - ICANN org will review the SRW request and provide a response.
 ICANN org may request additional information, if necessary, to ensure a comprehensive review and consideration of the SRW request.
 The requestor will be asked to provide such information expeditiously.
 On a case-by-case basis, ICANN org may contact the registrar and/or an external authority (e.g., law enforcement agency, security researcher, etc.) to confirm the incident.

-Following a response to an SRW, ICANN org, in collaboration with the affected registrar, may develop an After Action Report (AAR) that may be made available to the community.
-If an AAR is to be published, ICANN org and the affected registrar will jointly review which sections of the SRW request and AAR should be redacted to ensure confidential and proprietary information is protected.
+Following a response to an SRW, ICANN org, in collaboration with the affected registrar, may develop an After Action Report that may be made available to the community.
+If an After Action Report is to be published, ICANN org and the affected registrar will jointly review which sections of the SRW request and After Action Report should be redacted to ensure confidential and proprietary information is protected.